nipafx/nipafx.dev/content/articles/2016-11-24-hello-world.md

 tags: [community]
 date: 2016-11-24
 slug: spjcn-hello-world
-description: ""
+canonicalText: "I originally wrote this for Sitepoint's Java newsletter, but this issue never got published online."
-intro: "In the first issue of SitePoint's Java Channel Newsletter I babble about community and conferences."
+description: "In the first issue of SitePoint's Java Channel Newsletter (September 9th 2016) I babble about community and conferences."
-searchKeywords: ""
 featuredImage: spjcn-i-new-york
 ---

-[canonical_sitepoint\_newsletter no="I" date="September 9th 2016"]

 Hello World, and welcome to our Java newsletter - not just any but the very first!
 Definitely a reason to celebrate so I'm having a beer.